 - 1. Click the Organize button at the top of the Catalyst Prepare window to view the Media Browser. - 2.
 Double-click a clip in the Media Browser to load the clip you want to edit.
-When you load a clip, the color-correction settings saved with the clip are loaded. - Propertion is available only in Edit mode. - 3.
-Click the Adjust Color button at the bottom of the Catalyst Prepare window.
-In this mode, Catalyst Prepare displays a waveform/histogram/vectorscope monitor, a video preview, and color controls that you can use to adjust the appearance of your video. - The waveform/histogram/vectorscope monitor and video preview window allow you to monitor your progress as you adjust color values.
-For more information, see "Editing Color Adjustments controls" on page 121. - 4.
-Click the Inspector button in the toolbar to display the Inspector pane if it isn't already visible.
+When you load a clip, the color-correction settings saved with the clip are loaded.

+3. Click the Adjust Color button at the bottom of the Catalyst Prepare window.
+In this mode, Catalyst Prepare displays a waveform/histogram/vectorscope monitor, a video preview, and color controls that you can use to adjust the appearance of your video.

+The waveform/histogram/vectorscope monitor and video preview window allow you to monitor your progress as you adjust color values.
+For more information, see "Editing Color Adjustments controls" on page 127.

+- 4. Click the Inspector button in the toolbar to display the Inspector pane if it isn't already visible.
 In the Adjust Color workspace, the Inspector pane provides controls that you will use to adjust colorgrading settings. - 5.
 The Source drop-down list displays the color space that is applied to your source media.
 Click the Unlock button and choose a setting from the Source drop-down list to choose the color space that should be applied to the source media.
 When you choose a setting, the video preview is updated. - The source color space should be detected automatically and does not need to be changed in most cases. - Choose S-Gamut/S-Log2 for S-Log2, RAW, or X-OCN sources. - Choose S-Gamut3.Cine/S-Log3 or S-Gamut3/S-Log3 for S-Log3, RAW, or X-OCN sources. - 6.
 The Working box displays the color space that should be applied to color grading adjustments.
 Click the Options button and choose Rec.709 from the Working color space drop-down list to change the setting if necessary. - 7.
-If your source video is set to S-Gamut/S-Log2, S-Gamut3.Cine/S-Log3, S-Gamut3/S-Log3, Rec.2020/S-Log3, Rec.2020/HLG, or Rec.2020/PQ, you can use the Source Settings controls to ot Y To add look profiles (including .cube files) to Catalyst Prepare, save them in the following folder and then close and restart the application:
+If your source video is set to S-Gamut/S-Log2, S-Gamut3.Cine/S-Log3, S-Gamut3/S-Log3, Rec.2020/S-Log3, Rec.2020/HLG, or Rec.2020/PQ, you can use the Source Settings controls to adjust the Exposure, Temperature, and Tint of your clip.
+For more information, see "Editing Color Adjustments controls" on page 127.